luposdate3000/luposdate3000/documentation/README-usage-compile-advanced.md

 ## Usage / Compile (advanced)

-First edit the file ./compile-module-all.main.kts and remove all "--idea" flags - this disables the intellij-IDEA friendly mode.

 To compile everything the first time you must perform a complete rebuild, which is done by using:

 ```bash